Sir Thomas Strickland, 2nd Baronet

 Strickland was son of Sir William Strickland, 1st Baronet of Boynton, East Riding of Yorkshire, and his second wife Frances Finch, daughter of Thomas Finch, 2nd Earl of Winchilsea.
 In 1659, he was elected member of parliament for Beverley and for Hedon in the Third Protectorate Parliament and chose to sit for Beverley.
+In 1662 he was commissioned as Colonel of the Northallertonshire Regiment, North Riding Militia.
 He succeeded to the baronetcy and Boynton Hall on the death of his father in 1673.

 Strickland married Elizabeth Pile, daughter of Sir Francis Pile, 2nd Baronet of Compton Beauchamp, Berkshire, on 19 November 1659.
 They had ten children: